 - Burns through the battery and dies quickly.

 A great option that comes with a full kit, where you also get the programming cable, unlike a lot of other manufacturers.

-The great part is the exclusive USA designed upgradeable firmware.
-New improvements and bug fixes will come out from time to time.
+The great part a lot of users like is the exclusive USA designed upgradeable firmware.
+New improvements and bug fixes will come out from time to time, giving you quality performance

 With all the channel selections and the full kit to help newbies get started or to give veterans an easier time, this is a slightly more expensive option but worth the price.

 You can assign channels as digital, analog or both.
 For an easier time, the ham radio can be programmed to auto-detect a channel and categorize it into digital or analog on its own.
 With digital, you get better coverage and voice quality.

 Check our more inclusive list for ham radios here.